 “Who has time to get old?”a friend commented on Facebook the other day, and she’s right.
 With a bit of luck I want to come skidding in to meet the Grim Reaper having had a rollercoaster of a ride during my latter years.

 And although we might not have time to get old, it doesn’t stop the ‘senior moments’ slipping into the equation, and they definitely require a sense of humour.
-I think we need to be on the look out for the funny side of some of the more ahem, forgetful moments, we might have.

 The funny side of getting older – just roll with it!